Your-Skin/YourSkin/README.md

-# Your-Skin-App
+# Getting Started

-1.copy code ใน myskin.sql ลงใน phpmyadmin

-2.change ip_address URL ใน  android studio
-ใน package com.exanple.yourskin เปลี่ยนในไฟล์
+Open Project in Android Studio and change ip_address URL in package com.exanple.yourskin on these file

 	1.ListURL.java